mjbommar/opengloss-rs/README.md

 ## Packaging releases

-Use the helper script to produce GitHub-friendly artifacts (tarball + SHA256):
+Use the helper script to produce GitHub-friendly artifacts (tarball + SHA256).
+It compiles the binary with both `cli` and `web` features so the packaged executable always exposes the `serve` subcommand.

 ```bash
 scripts/package_release.sh v0.1.0